PatrickDehkordi/nvme-of-tcp/README.md

 ```
 reboot
 ```
-### Confirm that the kernel has been updated:
+### Confirm that the kernel has been updated
 ```
 uname -a
 Linux host.name 4.11.0 #1 SMP date  x86_64 GNU/Linux
 ```

 ## NVMe CLI Update
-### Download the correct version of the NVMe cli utility that inlcudes TCP:
+### Download the correct version of the NVMe cli utility that inlcudes TCP
 ```
 git clone https://github.com/solarflarecommunications/nvme-cli
 ```